FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 Continuity score monitored monthly

-OpsMed tracks your 75% continuity of care threshold quarterly.
-If you’re trending below, you’re alerted with time to course-correct — before the quarter closes and before any penalty applies.
+OpsMed is designed to track your 75% continuity of care threshold quarterly.
+If you’re trending below, you’ll be alerted with time to course-correct — before the quarter closes and before any penalty applies.

 Why usage-based pricing — not a flat fee